balvig/bricks/README.md

 - [ ] Build something with PIR

 #### Nice to haves
-- [ ] More matrix animations
-- [ ] Play specific frame of matrix animations
 - [ ] Extract Lumi
 - [ ] Gateway connection debugging tools
 - [ ] Try using `qos=1` for sending messages